-Benefits shall be payable in accordance with the provisions of the Plan.
-In order to receive a benefit, you or your beneficiary must file a claim form, which is available from the Plan Office.
-You or your authorized representative must complete the form and then submit it to the Plan Office.
+Benefits shall be payable in accordance with the provisions of this plan.
+In order to receive a benefit, you or your beneficiary must file a claim form, which is available from the Fund Office.
+You or your authorized representative must complete the form and then submit it to the Fund Office.